Richmond Park: Sport and recreation

-Running: The Tamsin Trail is a 7.2 mi trail around the park which is popular with runners.
+The park has dedicated bridleways for horse-riding.
+Horses can be hired from local stables, including Operation Centaur based at Holly Lodge.
+The Tamsin Trail, shared between pedestrians and cyclists, is 7.2 mi and provides a circuit of the park.
+It is almost entirely car-free and is popular with runners.
 Members of Barnes Runners complete at least one circumnavigation of it on the first and third Sunday of every month.
-Richmond Park parkrun, a five-kilometre organised run, takes place every Saturday morning on a single-lap circular course which starts near Bishop's Gate.

-There is a children's playground at Petersham Gate.
+Richmond Park parkrun, a 5 km organised run, takes place every Saturday morning on a single-lap circular course which starts near Bishop's Gate.
+Cycles are available for hire near Roehampton Gate and, at peak times, near Pembroke Lodge.
+At Petersham Gate there is a children's playground which was renovated and upgraded in 2025.